Rancor38/Rancor38/README.md

 My name is Zakariah, and I am a **software engineer**.

-🌱 I really love working with motion elements, and making responsive applications.
-I'm super enthusiastic when I find a new technology for developing reactive designs.
-In 2022 learned **React** and **Django**, and **Electron** is the next framework I'm looking at developing in.
-I also really like playing around with CSS and motion libraries to make apps more slick and responsive.
+🌱 I'm super enthusiastic when I find a new technology for developing reactive designs.
+In 2022 learned **React** and **Django**, and in 2023 became an **AWS Certified Cloud Practitioner**.
+I also really like playing around with CSS and motion libraries in my spare time.

-👯 I'm always looking to collaborate on new projects in order to expand my skills and get different perspectives on development, as I know that there's a near infinite font of knowledge I've just dipped my toe into.
+👯 I'm always looking to collaborate on new projects in order to expand my skills and get different perspectives on development, as I know that there's a near infinite font of knowledge in this feild.

 📫 If you need to reach me, you can find me on [LinkedIn](https://www.linkedin.com/in/zakariah-om/), or email me at **zak.text@gmail.com**, I'm always happy to chat.

 ⚡ Outside of web development, I really enjoy tabletop roleplaying games, like [Dungeons and Dragons](https://dnd.wizards.com/), and [Mörk Borg](https://morkborg.com/), and play at least once a week with the same group of friends that got me into web design.
-I really like being creative, and am always down to connect about any tabletop game.
+I really like being creative, and am always down to connect about *any* tabletop game.

 <!--
  **Rancor38/Rancor38** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.